 - Bad web hosting: Your choice of hosting can affect your site’s ranking, the overall health of your site and how people view you online.
 Research your options well, choose one that is best for your business goals and make sure they have a good customer service team!
-You can also use a CDN (Content Delivery Network) to improve your site’s speed.
-This delivers web content based on a user’s location.
-The shorter the distance it takes for data to travel from the main server to the user, the faster your website will load.
+There are a lot of useful reviews online to help you pick the best provider.

 - Too many redirects: Every time you direct a user to a different web page, you are prompting an HTTP request-response cycle.
 Keep your redirects relevant and to an absolute minimum.
 Speed is also often affected by too many tracking codes and share buttons on a site.
 Again, limit the numbers and always place them at the bottom of your webpage to optimise the site’s speed.